scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 `array[1]`.
 But this is not the element `1`, but instead `2` because of the shifting.

-Likewise, if you modify items in an array you are iterating through, you are asking for pain and confusing errors.
-Don't do it.
+For this reason, don't add/remove elements to/from an array while you are iterating throug it.

-If you want to change an array's value while iterating, consider the map function.

 One alternative to delete multiple elements of an array without iteration is [`#delete_if`][rdoc-delete-if].